 Chemsex

-The London gay scene has seen an increased emergence of 'Chemsex' - otherwise known as 'HnH' (high n horny) 'Party and Play' or 'Chillouts'.
+The London gay scene has seen an increased emergence of 'Chemsex' - also known as 'HnH' (high n horny) 'Party and Play' or 'Chillouts'.
 This refers to extended periods of time where people have sex under the influence of drugs.
 These drugs can be taken immediately before and/or during the sexual session.
 The drugs most commonly associated with chemsex are crystal meth, GHB/GBL, mephedrone and sometimes cocaine and ketamine.

 If you are engaging in chemsex, use the tips below to help you to stay in control and minimise risk: